Vicky Cristina Barcelona: Box office

+Vicky Cristina Barcelona grossed $23.2 million in the United States and Canada, and $73.2 million in other territories, for a worldwide first of $96 million, against its $15 million budget.
+It is one of Allen's highest-grossing films.

 Critical response

-Vicky Cristina Barcelona garnered the best reviews Allen received since his Academy Award-nominated psychological thriller Match Point (also starring Johansson) (2005), particularly for Cruz's performance.
-The film has an approval rating of 81% on Rotten Tomatoes based on 212 reviews, with an average score of 6.90/10.
-The site's consensus reads: "A beguiling tragicomedy, Vicky Cristina Barcelona charms with beautiful views of the Spanish city and a marvelously well-matched cast".
-Metacritic assigned the film a weighted average score of 70 out of 100, based on 36 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes the film holds an approval rating of 80% based on 213 reviews, with an average rating of 6.9/10.
+The site's critics consensus reads: "A beguiling tragicomedy, Vicky Cristina Barcelona charms with beautiful views of the Spanish city and a marvelously well-matched cast."
+Metacritic gave the film a weighted average score of 70 out of 100, based on 36 critics, indicating "generally favorable reviews".

 Scott Tobias wrote in The A.V.
 Club that it was "a witty and ambiguous film that's simultaneously intoxicating and suffused with sadness and doubt."
 Richard Roeper suggested that Cruz should receive an Academy Award nomination for her performance in the film.
 Mick LaSalle of the San Francisco Chronicle praised the film as "the work of a confident and mature artist", referring to Allen.
 Manohla Dargis of The New York Times wrote "Although Vicky Cristina Barcelona trips along winningly, carried by the beauty of its locations and stars — and all the gauzy romanticism those enchanted places and people imply — it reverberates with implacable melancholy, a sense of loss."
 Richard Corliss ended his review of the film with "Vicky Cristina Barcelona has neither the sardonic heft of Max Ophüls's La Ronde (1950) nor the emotional precision of Ingmar Bergman's Smiles of a Summer Night (1955), two films that also dance the change-partners gavotte.
 But the film is so engaging so much of the time that it feels like a modest rejuvenation: evidence that a summer in Spain can do wonders for a writer-director who may not have outlived his prime."
-S. Williams of Momzone magazine singled out Johansson's performance for praise, writing, "Johansson's acting is syrup: fluid and sweet."
 Ian Freer of Empire gave the film 4 out of 5, and wrote "within Allen's recent output, Vicky Cristina Barcelona is a highlight.
 See it for beautiful locales, an ambivalent look at human relationships and a clutch of great performances, particularly from Cruz."